 The paddle must make contact with the ball below the server's waist.

-Both feet must be behind the baseline.
+One foot must be behind the baseline.

 The First Serve of each side-out is made from the right-hand side of the court.